 The state is working to obtain PPE from all available sources, including private sector manufacturers and distributors.

-If you have something to sell and want to engage in a business relationship with the state, provide us details on what you'd like to sell to the state.
+If you have something to sell and want to engage in a business relationship with the state, please follow these instructions to complete the online vendor registration process.

 View a list of vendors the state has made PPE purchases from.

 The state is focusing on bulk donations to fill the highest needs first.
-If you have bulk items you'd like to donate provide details on what you are offering, for small quantities of items, or other items, contact your local emergency management agency.
+If you have bulk items you'd like to donate provide details on what you are offering, for small quantities of items, or other items, submit your contribution offer of goods and services to Washington Emergency Management Division.

 If you are a company willing to shift gears and re-purpose manufacturing operations, provide us details on what you can offer.